TheFourGreatErrors/alpha-rptr/README.md

 - all types of orders supported including majority of parameters/combinations - if you miss any, you can request
 - Supports custom strategies
 - Backtesting
-- Testnet only for BitMEX (todo Binance Futures testnet)
+- Testnet for BitMEX and Binance Futures
-- Stub trading
+- Stub trading (paper trading)
-- TA-lib indicators, you can request an indicator as well if its missing
+- TA-lib indicators, you can request an indicator if its missing
 - Very easy strategy implementation, should be easy enough to migrate most pine script(tradingview) strategies - see Sample strategy

 ## Implemented reference strategies